 …But please, don’t let me dissuade you.
 They are coming for your guns.
 Go run and hide.
 We’ll let you know when it’s safe to come out.

-Here are the saved comments and my embroidered responses to them.
-If they can block me and pat themselves on the back, I see little reason not to make myself sound smarter and righter than they are on my own blog.
-Screw ’em.
+Here are the saved comments from the thread, text that I put aside before I was blocked, and I’ve further embroidered responses to them from the bare bones that they were in that thread.
+If they can block me and pat themselves on the back, I see little reason not to make myself sound smarter and righter than they are on my own blog:

 [Just say “NO” image removed by Facebook poster]